Quick info

 Collective term for all casting processes that ars mundi carries out with the help of specialised art foundries.

-Similar to artificial marble, with the difference that the substitute stone in powder form is used instead of marble powder.
+Similar to artificial marble, with the difference that instead of marble powder, the stone to be replicated is used in powder form.

 Bonded Bronze (Cold-Cast-Bronze)

 Bronze powder is polymer-bonded.
-Special polishing and patination techniques give the surface of the casting an appearance similar to the bronze.
+Through special polishing and patination techniques, the surface of the cast takes on an appearance similar to that of bronze.

 Imitation Wood